-- 1. There is no specific space/questions on the Risk Assessment Worksheet for resident/patients.
-Healthcare Facilities can use this same form for both healthcare workers/employees and resident/patients; a separate form is needed for each of the two groups as well as a new form is required to be completed every year. - 2.
+- 1. There is no specific space/questions on the TB Risk Assessment Worksheet for resident/patients.
+Healthcare Facilities can use this same form for both healthcare workers and resident/patients; a separate form is needed for each of the two groups as well as a new form is required to be completed every year. - 2.
 A healthcare facility's risk classification is going to be either: - -Low-Risk - -Medium-Risk - -Ongoing Transmission - 3.
 A healthcare facility may have more than one risk classification within their facility or network of facilities - This means, that more than one Risk Assessment Worksheet must be completed annually for each separate facility and/or departments.
 For example, a large hospital that has isolation rooms, an ER and a lab that manipulates sputum, will need to annually complete a separate Risk Assessment Worksheet for each of these departments. - 4.
 The risk classification may change at any time during the year, and if it does change the healthcare facility should not wait for their annual TB risk assessment, but should assess the risk at that time (i.e., if there is ongoing transmission of TB) - 5.
 All areas of the CDC's Risk Assessment Worksheet need to be filled out if the healthcare facility has that service/department - 6.
-Documents must be completed by staff who are authorized to do so: - The CDC's Risk Assessment Worksheet can only be completed by a "Medical Director of the facility or a designee thereof" (NAC 441A.
-375, 3b)
+Documents must be completed by staff who are authorized to do so: - Medical provider licensed to conduct TB testing activities - Staff that are trained to complete a Signs and Symptoms Questionnaire (cannot self-report) - The CDC's Risk Assessment Worksheet can only be completed by a "Medical Director of the facility or a designee thereof" (NAC 441.
+375)